 How to cook yam or suran

 - Boil yam until fork tender yet firm and not mushy.
 Do not over boil.
 Drain them.
-Or you can also cook the whole yam in pressure cooker with little water for 3 to 4 whistles. once cool peel off the skin and chop to pieces
+Or you can also cook the whole yam in pressure cooker with little water for 3 to 4 whistles.
+Once cool peel off the skin and chop to pieces.

 How to make yam fry or suran fry

-- Heat a pan with ghee, add curry leaves, green chili and fry till crisp, set this aside
+- Heat a pan with ghee.
+Add curry leaves, green chili and fry till crisp.

 - Add cumin and mustard, when they splutter add hing.
 Stir in the ginger garlic and saute for 30 seconds.

-- Fry on high for 4 to 5 mins, keep stirring to prevent burning.
-If needed add little more ghee
+- Fry on high heat for 4 to 5 mins. , Keep stirring to prevent burning.
+If needed add little more ghee.

 - Add pepper powder or red chili powder, garam masala and fry for a min or 2.